Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Back Wages Owed

-In Hillsborough County, the median household income is $70,612 with an unemployment rate of 4.8%.
+In the claimant, the median household income is $70,612 with an unemployment rate of 4.8%.
 Federal records show 1,179 Department of Labor wage enforcement cases in this area, with $6,313,440 in back wages recovered for 12,408 affected workers.
 14,040 tax filers in ZIP 33584 report an average adjusted gross income of $63,950.

 Arbitration War: The Seffner Real Estate Dispute

 It began in August 2023, when Sarah agreed to sell her two-bedroom home at 123 Maple Drive to James for $320,000.
 Both parties signed the purchase agreement with a scheduled closing date two months later.
 However, during the home inspection, James discovered significant termite damage in the wooden support beams beneath the house.
-Sarah insisted the buyer was responsible for any post-inspection repairs since the clause in their contract specified “as-is” condition.
+Sarah insisted the buyer was responsible for any post-inspection repairs since the clause in their contract specified as-is” condition.

 James, devastated by the revelation, pushed for Sarah to cover the $18,500 estimated repair costs.
 Negotiations broke down when Sarah accused James of trying to back out of the deal.
 Unable to find common ground, they agreed to binding arbitration by December 2023.
 The process was managed under Hillsborough County’s arbitration program, with retired judge Elaine Park assigned as the arbitrator.